 Split Pea Soup

-Vegetarian split pea soup is easy and can be just as flavorful as the kind made with ham.
+Vegetarian split pea soup is easy to make and can be just as flavorful as the traditional recipe with ham.

 Tools